ballerina-platform/openapi-tools/module-ballerina-openapi/Package.md

 If any of the rules fail, the plugin will give the result as one or more compilation errors.

 ### Annotation for Validator Plugin
-The `@openapi:ServiceInfo` annotation is used to bind the service with an OpenAPI Contract.
+The `@openapi:ServiceInfo` annotation is used to bind the service with an OpenAPI contract.
 You need to add this annotation to the service file with the required values for enabling the validations.
 The following is an example of the annotation usage.
 ```ballerina